-ASAP Bari, real name Jabari Shelton, 27, from Manhattan, New York, was fined £4,000 and told to pay £2,500 to his victim after he admitted assaulting her at The Curtain Hotel, in Shoreditch.
+ASAP Bari, real name Jabari Shelton, 27, from Manhattan, New York, was fined £4,000 and told to pay £2,500 to his victim after he admitted assaulting a woman at the Curtain Hotel in Shoreditch.

-Sentencing him, Judge Zoe Smith QC said Shelton had a "very unpleasant attitude" towards women after she was shown footage of him pulling the covers from the naked woman as she lay in bed, before slapping her bottom as she told him to "stop".
+Shelton pleaded guilty at the Old Bailey to one count of sexual assault after a video emerged of him pulling the covers from the naked woman as she lay in bed then slapping her bottom as she told him to stop.

-He attacked her in the early hours of July 10 2017 after they both attended the Wireless Festival music event in Finsbury Park.
+Shelton attacked the woman in the early hours of July 10 2017 when the pair met after they both attended the Wireless Festival music event in Finsbury Park.

-He was initially arrested last year but bailed in June 2018 after he paid a cash security of £25,000 to allow him to return to the United States, the court heard.
+He was initially arrested last year but bailed in June 2018 after he paid a cash security of £25,000 to allow him to return to the US, the court heard.

-Judge Smith told Shelton: "The court does have concerns in this matter because it has exposed a very unpleasant attitude by you towards women."
+Sentencing him on Thursday, Judge Zoe Smith QC told him: “The court does have concerns in this matter because it has exposed a very unpleasant attitude by you towards women.”

-Mr Lofthouse said: “He [Shelton] walked up to her and propositioned her, if I can put it that way.
-She said no.”
+Mr Lofthouse said: “He walked up to her and propositioned her, if I can put it that way.
+She said ‘no’.”

-The court heard that the woman later went to the hotel with another man, named in court as AJ.
+The court heard the woman later went to the Curtain Hotel with another man, named in court as AJ.

 Mr Lofthouse went on: “She was then woken at around 4.30 or five in the morning, shortly after, by the defendant entering the bedroom.